How to Get the Most from Your Pastor’s Sermon

 Because this kind of hearing is a spiritual work, we need the Spirit’s help.
 And, gratefully, God gives generously to those who ask in faith (James 1:5–8).

 Getting the most from God’s Word is not only about preparing beforehand but also responding afterward to what we’ve heard.
-Not every sermon will have an application that is immediately tangible, but that doesn’t mean there isn’t a way for us to respond.
+Not every sermon will have an application that is immediately tangible.
+That doesn’t mean there isn’t a way for us to respond.
 Regardless of whether that application is taking a meal to a needy neighbor or standing in awe of God’s holiness, we don’t want to neglect what we’ve heard.

 Scripture warns us not to be forgetful hearers.
 Otherwise, we risk deceiving ourselves (James 1:22–25).
 The point is not that we have to frantically run out of the weekly service and immediately find some good works to do, for it is ultimately God who transforms us through the proclamation of his Word.
 Nevertheless, we should be eager and intentional about responding to what we’ve heard with faith and obedience.
 In some cases, responding to a sermon will involve practical steps that need to be taken right away.
 At other times, the response will be an ongoing process of changing the way we think about God and repenting of sinful motives.

-Some church small groups review and discuss the weekly sermon in their meetings, which is another great way to reflect on and respond to what you’ve heard.
-Hearing how God’s Word has affected others may offer more insight and alert you to some applications of the sermon that you hadn’t considered.
+Some church small groups review and discuss the weekly sermon in their meetings.
+This is another great way to reflect on and respond to what you’ve heard.
+Hearing how God’s Word has affected others may offer more insight.
+It may alert you to some applications of the sermon that you hadn’t considered.
 It’s beneficial to hear from others in whom the Spirit is at work.

 For those who take notes during a sermon, you might make it a habit of reviewing those notes on Sunday evening or at some point in the days that follow.
-If you’re not a note-taker, you might consider writing down some takeaways later that day and praying for God’s help in applying them.
+If you’re not a note-taker, you might consider writing down some takeaways later that day.
+Also pray for God’s help in applying them.
 In the end, the point is to lean in, listen to, and respond to God’s Word.
+Get the most out of your pastors sermon.